 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

-I love Easter.
-Why?
-Well, it’s the unofficial start to spring.
+I love Easter because it’s the unofficial start to spring.
 The weather doesn’t always cooperate, but the food surely does.
-Often, the Easter meal consists of ham (I even made citrus glazed ham last year!).
-Don’t ask me why, but this is what’s traditional here in the Midwest.
-Well, this year, I’m throwing traditional out the window and serving up an Easter brunch instead.
-Why?
-You may ask.
-Two reasons:
+Often, the Easter meal consists of ham (I love my recipe for citrus glazed ham); don’t ask me why, but this is what’s traditional here in the Midwest.
+But I think we really need a vibrant, citrus-forward spring salad for the Easter meal.

 - I always serve my salads on a large platter.
 Yotam Ottolenghi always seems to have the most beautiful food, displayed simply on dishes.
 So I figured: why not do this in my own kitchen?
 A platter allows the salad greens to be spread out, presented in their full beauty, and not smashed into a bowl.